obsidian-html/obsidian-html.github.io/__src/vault/Configurations/Create Index from Directory Structure.md

 If you want to build an index note on the fly, where it just shows the directory structure of the html output, then you can enable this feature.

-By default this feature is turned on, but it will only create a new page at location [/obs.html/dir_index.html](/obs.html/dir_index.html), which is accessible via the dirtree icon in the top left.
+By default this feature is turned on, but it will only create a new page at location [/obs.html/dir_index.html](/obs.html/dir_index.html), which is accessible via the dirtree icon in the top right of the page.

 > Note: As opposed to [[Create index from tags]], this is not a note selection feature.
 This is an HTML-only addon that creates a new html page to the HTML output folder, like the [[Tags Page]] feature. [[Create Index from Directory Structure#Set output path|Overwriting the homepage]] is optional, and not the default setting.